A Guide to Soundproof Drywall – What Are My Options?

 There are many other ways to achieve a greater sound transmission class.
 A few ideas would be to space out your metal or steel studs more, from 16″ on center to 24″ on center, where possible.

-Other Options for Greater STC
+Other Options for Soundproofing and Greater STC

 Spacing studs wider reduces sound vibrations by reducing the amount of material that sound travels and transmits through.
 Another idea would be to increase the stud depth from 3 5/8″ to 6″ studs.